calumrussell/rotala/README.md

 # Change Log

+v0.1.2 - Transfer traits in strategy now return events to caller that communicate the result of the operation.

-v.0.1.1 - Added test case showing how to create data source.
+v0.1.1 - Added test case showing how to create data source.
 Changed behaviour of `PositionInfo`.`get_portfolio_qty` so that ambiguous zero values aren't shown to client.